 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

-Saint John's University is located in the rural setting of Collegeville, Minnesota, less than an hour from Minneapolis-St. Paul.
+Saint John's University is located in the rural setting of Collegeville, Minnesota, in the suburbs of Minneapolis-St. Paul.

-If you want to see Saint John's University for yourself, plan a visit.
+If you want to see Saint John's University for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 94 to Collegeville, or book a flight to the nearest airport, Minneapolis-St. Paul International.

 You can also take a virtual campus tour to get a sense of what Saint John's University and Collegeville are like without leaving home.